 Ragini was born Shamshad Begum in Gujranwala in 1922.
 Her mother died when Ragini was still very young and her father Seth Diwan Parmanand took her with him to Lahore.
 There she made the acquaintance of filmmaker Roshan Lal Shorey’s daughters.
 They told their father about their beautiful friend and on meeting her, Roshan Lal convinced Diwan to let him launch Ragini in films.
-Though hesitant, he agreed when Shorey assured him that he would look after Ragini.
+Though hesitant, he agreed when Shorey assured him that he would personally look after Ragini.

 Ragini was launched in the Punjabi film Dulla Bhatti (1940) opposite MD Kanwar.
-The film, directed by Roshan Lal Shorey’s son Roop K Shorey, was a major success and audiences were captivated by Ragini who became a star overnight.
-Ragini went on to act in several Lahore based productions in Hindi and Punjabi like Sehti Murad (1941), Nishani (1942), Ravi Par (1942), Poonji (1943), Daasi (1944) and Kaise Kahun (1945).
+The film, directed by Roshan Lal Shorey’s son Roop K Shorey, was a major success and audiences were captivated by Ragini, who became a star overnight.
+Thereafter, Ragini went on to act in several Lahore based productions in Hindi and Punjabi like Sehti Murad (1941), Nishani (1942), Ravi Par (1942), Poonji (1943), Daasi (1944) and Kaise Kahun (1945).
 Her doe like eyes were easily her biggest asset.
 On the poster of Sehti Murad displayed at Lahore’s Bhaati Gate, her eyes were blindfolded with the caption underneath: “What will happen when these eyes are revealed?”
-Of her other films, special mention must also be made of Shirin Farhad (1945) where she captivatingly played Shirin to Jayant’s Farhad.
+Of her other films, special mention must also be made of Shirin Farhad (1945), where she captivatingly played Shirin to Jayant’s Farhad.

 Another important film for Ragini during this period was director SM Yusuf’s Nek Parvin (1946) where she co-starred with Ulhas, Kumar and Yakub.
 Ragini’s last films in undivided India were Farz (1947), actor Sudhir’s first film, and Manmani (1947), co-starring Jairaj.
 Sudhir would go on to become a top actor in Pakistan and would rule thePakistani film industry for decades along with another actor who also migrated from India, Santosh Kumar.

 Following the partition of India, Ragini chose to make Pakistan her home.
 Her first film in her new country was the Punjabi film, Mundri (1949) co-starring Ilyas Kashmiri but sadly for her, the film did not do well.
-Her following films in Pakistan like Beqarar (1950), Kundan (1950) and Akeli (1951) also flopped and though Nauker (1955) succeeded, it was Swarnalata who had the author backed role in the film with Ragini playing the second lead.
+Her following films in Pakistan like Beqarar (1950), Kundan (1950) and Akeli (1951) also flopped and though Nauker (1955) succeeded, it was Swarnalata who had the author backed heroine’s role in the film with Ragini playing the second lead.

 Ragini got married in the early 1940s and had two children, Saira and Abid.
 But the marriage did not last long.
-She again got married in Pakistan in 1947 to actor – producer S Gul who produced and co-starred opposite her in Beqarar.
+She again got married in Pakistan in 1947 to actor – producer S Gul, who produced and co-starred opposite her in Beqarar.

 Ragini spent the last days of her life alone in a room of a quarter in Madian Colony, Gulberg.
 Her son, Abid, had died years earlier of blood cancer in the US, while her daughter, Saira, had shifted to Karachi after getting married.
 Like many a senior artist, she was neglected and forgotten.
 No arts council or any other institution ever came forward to help her despite the fact that her interviews, focusing on her state of affairs, were telecast repeatedly on various private TV channels.
-Her health too had deteriorated with arthritis crippling her and her once famous eyes were affected by cateract.
+Her health too had deteriorated with arthritis crippling her and sadly, even her once famous eyes were now affected by cataract.

-Ragini passed away on February 27, 2007.
+Ragini passed away on February 27, 2007 in Lahore.